ollionorg/DataflowTemplates-fork/v2/gcs-to-sourcedb/README_GCS_to_Sourcedb.md

 * **sourceType** : This is the type of source database.
 Currently only mysql is supported.
 Defaults to: mysql.
 * **sourceDbTimezoneOffset** : This is the timezone offset from UTC for the source database.
 Example value: +10:00.
 Defaults to: +00:00.
 * **timerIntervalInMilliSec** : Controls the time between successive polls to buffer and processing of the resultant records.
 Defaults to: 1.
-* **startTimestamp** : Start time of file for all mySqlShards.
+* **startTimestamp** : Start time of file for all shards.
 If not provided, the value is taken from spanner_to_gcs_metadata.
 If provided, this takes precedence.
 To be given when running in regular run mode.
 * **windowDuration** : The window duration/size in which data is written to Cloud Storage.
 Allowed formats are: Ns (for seconds, example: 5s), Nm (for minutes, example: 12m), Nh (for hours, example: 2h).
 If not provided, the value is taken from spanner_to_gcs_metadata.
 If provided, this takes precedence.
 To be given when running in regular run mode.
 (Example: 5m).
-* **runMode** : Regular writes to source db, reprocess does processing the specific mySqlShards marked as REPROCESS, resumeFailed does reprocess of all mySqlShards in error state, resumeSuccess continues processing mySqlShards in successful state, resumeAll continues processing all mySqlShards irrespective of state.
+* **runMode** : Regular writes to source db, reprocess does processing the specific shards marked as REPROCESS, resumeFailed does reprocess of all shards in error state, resumeSuccess continues processing shards in successful state, resumeAll continues processing all shards irrespective of state.
 Defaults to: regular.
 * **metadataTableSuffix** : Suffix appended to the spanner_to_gcs_metadata and shard_file_create_progress metadata tables.Useful when doing multiple runs.Only alpha numeric and underscores are allowed.
 Defaults to empty.
 * **transformationJarPath** : Custom jar location in Cloud Storage that contains the custom transformation logic for processing records in reverse replication.
 Defaults to empty.
 * **transformationClassName** : Fully qualified class name having the custom transformation logic.
 It is a mandatory field in case transformationJarPath is specified.
 Defaults to empty.